laravel/docs/redis.md

         $redis->incr('total_visits', 1);
     });

+> **Warning**
-> {note} When defining a Redis transaction, you may not retrieve any values from the Redis connection.
+> When defining a Redis transaction, you may not retrieve any values from the Redis connection.
 Remember, your transaction is executed as a single, atomic operation and that operation is not executed until your entire closure has finished executing its commands.

 #### Lua Scripts